 Industry: support services

 The Group tests goodwill annually for impairment, or more frequently if there are indications that goodwill might be impaired.
-The recoverable amount of a cash-generating unit (CGU) is determined from value in use calculations.
-The key assumptions for these calculations are externally derived long term growth rates, pre-tax discount rates and operating cash flow forecasts (revenue and operating margins) derived from the most recent financial budgets and forecasts approved by management covering a five year period.
-Budgets and forecasts are based on expectations of future outcomes taking into account past experience, adjusted for anticipated revenue growth, from both new business and like for like growth and taking into consideration external economic factors, including the impact of COVID-19.
-Cash flows beyond the five year period are extrapolated using estimated growth rates based on local expected economic conditions and do not exceed the long term average growth rate for that country.
+Consistent with the monitoring and management of the business, the cash-generating units (CGU) relate to the total business for each country in which the Group operates.
+The recoverable amount of a CGU is determined from value in use calculations.
+The key assumptions for these calculations are externally derived long term growth rates, pre-tax discount rates and operating cash flow forecasts (revenue and operating margins) derived from the most recent financial budgets and forecasts approved by management covering a period of up to five years.
+Budgets and forecasts are based on expectations of future outcomes taking into account past experience, adjusted for anticipated revenue growth, from both new business and like for like growth, and taking into consideration external economic factors, including the impact of COVID-19.
+Cash flows beyond the period covered by the budgets and forecasts are extrapolated using estimated growth rates based on local expected economic conditions and do not exceed the long term average growth rate for that country.
 The pre-tax discount rates are based on the Group’s weighted average cost of capital adjusted for specific risks relating to the country in which the CGU operates.

-In order for the recoverable amount to be equal to the carrying value, the discount rate would have to be increased by 0.6% or operating cash flow decreased by 11% or the long term growth rate decreased to 1%.
+In order for the recoverable amount to be equal to the carrying value, the pre-tax discount rate would have to be increased by 0.5% (2020: 0.6%), operating profit decreased by 5% (2020: 11%) or the long term growth rate decreased to 1.1% (2020: 1%).
 The directors consider that changes in key assumptions of this magnitude are reasonably possible in the current environment.